kallookoo/wp-color-picker-alpha/Readme.md

 # wp-color-picker-alpha
-Overwrite [Automattic Iris][1] for enabled Alpha Channel in wpColorPicker
+Overwrite [Automattic Iris][1] for enabled Alpha Channel in wpColorPicker Overwrite [wpColorPicker][4] for better implementation of overwriting the Iris

 Only run in input and is defined data alpha in true